-The pre-Qin documents:
+1. The pre-Qin documents:

 The term pre-Qin is also called pre-China.
-The word "China" is a western name given for "Qin".
-According to the history study, Qin is the first dynasty (221-206 BC) in history that unified all states into one nation.
+The word "China" is a Western name given for "Qin."
+According to the historical study, Qin is the first dynasty (221-206 BC) in history that unified all states into one nation.
 Hence, the term pre-Qin literally refers to the period of history before 221 BC.

-However, before around seventh century BC, there is no bamboo-strips, or any paper-like lengthy document—what all the archeologists can find are just pieces or groups of characters on bronzes or bones.
-Therefore, the term pre-Qin of documents actually refers to a narrow period of time between the seventh century BC and the second century BC, which is also called the Spring-Autumn and Warring States (770-221 BC).
+However, before around seventh century BC, there is no bamboo-strips, or any paper-like lengthy document—what all the archeologists can find are just pieces or groups of characters on bronze artifacts or bones.
+Therefore, the term pre-Qin in documents actually refers to a narrow period of time between the seventh century BC and the second century BC, which is also called the Spring-Autumn and Warring States (770-221 BC).

-The term pre-China, also commonly called pre-Qin, first appears in the book of HanShu 汉书 in the first century AD.
+The term pre-China, also commonly called pre-Qin, first appears in the book. of HanShu 汉书 in the first century AD.
 The reason that the term is widely accepted and used in history is probably not because of the unification of the warring states, but because of a key factor that all sages and significant philosophical documents only appeared during a short time period before 221 BC.
-After that, for more than two thousand years, there is no one or document that can compare with them.
+After that, for more than two thousand years, there is no other document that can compare with them.

 In theory, the pre-Qin documents are books written before the second century BC.
 However, in practice, this rule is hard to follow.
 First, none of the existing pre-China books can be confirmed to be written before the second BC.
 Many of them are modified and deleted in history.
 Some of them could be fake books.

 Second, many messages associated with the pre-China are written in books after the second century BC, typically in Han Dynasty between the second century BC and the second century AD.
-For example, the words "people take food as heaven." (民以食为天) comes from a story in pre-China but preserved in ShiJi 史记 written in about the first century BC.
+For example, the words "people take food as heaven" (民以食为天) comes from a story in pre-China but preserved in ShiJi 史记 written in about the first century BC.
 For this reason, some scholars prefer to consider some books of Han as part of pre-China scripture and call them QinHan literature.

 In this paper, the pre-China documents are categorized based on the known written date, even though it is not accurate or possibly not correct.